GunaKoppula/ERAV1-Session-5/README.md

 ```

 - Create two functions inside the class to get our model ready.
 First is the **init()** and the second is the **forward()**.
-- We need to instantiate the class to use for training on the dataset.
-When we instantiate the class, the forward() function is executed.
+- We need to instantiate the class for training the dataset.
+When we instantiate the class, the forward() function will get executed.

 ```ruby
 def __init__(self):